 Summary

-One of the key elements to develop a proper NLP model is the availability of reliable data to train the system.
-One of the problems you have to face when collecting data is that biased data and factors like under-resourced languages can make it difficult to find a data corpus which is suitable for a certain task.
+One of the key elements to developing a good NLP model is the availability of reliable data to train the system.
+One of the problems that must be faced when collecting data is that biased data and factors like under-resourced languages can make it difficult to find a data corpus that is suitable for a certain task.

-To develop an NLP system, data is split into training, validation, and test data.
-Moreover, it is important to be able to compare the system to other systems and to have metrics for a good parameter optimization.
-For this purpose, metrics like accuracy, precision, recall and the F-score can be used.
+To develop an NLP system, data are split into training, validation, and test data.
+Moreover, it is important to be able to compare the system to other systems and to have metrics for good parameter optimization.
+For this purpose, metrics like accuracy, precision, recall, and the F-score can be used.

-Variations of the application domain and variation in language pose a further challenge for NLP systems.
-When developing multilingual applications, phenomena like code switching or under-resourced languages are problems which have to be dealt with.
+Variations in the application domain and variations in language pose further challenges for NLP systems.
+When developing multilingual applications, phenomena like code switching or under-resourced languages are problems that have to be dealt with.

 Unit 4 – Techniques